reonZ/pf2e-token-hud/README.md

 Will reproduce the system coloring of the strikes attack & damage buttons, this make them more distinguishable.

+## Auto Apply Action Effect

+When enabled, usable action will have their associated effect automatically applied on use.
+One less button to press!

 ## Close Tooltip on Attack/Damage

 Whenever you click on a strike/blast or damage/critical button, the tooltip will close.